dan2380/chatbotIntro/README.md

 # Functionality

-Ask Eliza (the bot) questions about chatbots, how they work, and the history of it, will respond with information on the chatbot Wikipedia page, if its outside the knowledge of the bot, it will say it is unable answer the question
+Ask Eliza (the bot) questions about chatbots, how they work, and the history of it, will respond with information from the chatbot Wikipedia page, if its outside the knowledge of the bot, it will say it is unable answer the question

 ## Pre-requisites